everx-labs/ever-cli/README.md

 ```

 After adding completion script, user can use `<Tab>` key to complete `--addr` option with aliases saved in the config
-file and `-m/--method` option with methods loaded from the abi file.
+file and `-m/--method` option with methods loaded from the ABI file.

 ### Windows debug build troubleshooting